 Looking under the liner: Pool Walls

-Typically the walls are constructed of 14 gauge stainless steel panels that are bolted together and leveled off.
+Typically the walls are constructed of 14 gauge stainless steel panels that are bolted together.
 The steel is a g235 stainless steel and will last a lifetime in the ground.
 If steel is not the right choice for you, vinyl liner pools can also be constructed with a polymer style of wall.
 Polymer is a corrosive resistant material that is made up of a blend resins.
-Polymer is a lighter style of wall so pool builders love it and being corrosive resistant it holds up well to the elements of the earth.

 Looking under the liner: Pool Floor

 With a vinyl liner swimming pool, unlike a fiberglass or a gunite pool.
 The flooring is a separate structure from the walls.
 During excavation, the floor is dug out to specs with the machinery.
-Now, since we can not rest a liner on just dirt alone, we have to pour a pool grade flooring at about 2" thick. this gives the floor a smooth finish.
-Typically builders should use a mixture of vermiculite and portland, a popular brand would be Pool crete.
-Pool crete has similar properties to concrete but has a softer surface which is more forgiving on the liner.
-Also, Pool crete does not crack like concrete, so you wont have to worry about jagged edges ripping the liner.
+Now, since we can not rest a liner on just dirt alone, we have to pour a vermiculite floor.
+Typically builders should use a mixture of vermiculite and portland, a popular brand would be Pool Crete.
+Pool Crete has similar properties to concrete but has a softer surface which is more forgiving on the liner.
+Also, Pool Crete does not crack like concrete, so you wont have to worry about jagged edges ripping the liner.

 Hanging the liner: